-- AMD has seen rising revenues and profits over the past couple of financial years and looks to continue this strong growth in the future.
-This will help the company build a stronger balance sheet and will also help the company grow and expand its presence in the semiconductor market.
-In the financial year of 2019, the company reported revenues at around 6.7 billion and made about 341 million in profits.
-Both of these metrics are higher than what the company reported in the financial year of 2018 when they had revenues at around 6.5 billion and profits at around 337 million.
+- The company has seen rising revenues and profits over the past couple of financial years due to the reasons mentioned above.
+This has benefited the company as they have been able to grow and expand the business.
+This has also benefited investors in the company.
+In the financial year of 2020, the company reported revenues of around 9.76 billion and profits of around 2.49 billion.
+Both of these metrics are higher than what the company reported in the financial year of 2019 when they had revenues of around 6.73 billion and profits of around 341 million.

 Why You Should Not?